dwrik/dwm/README.md

 # dwm - dynamic window manager

+dwm is an extremely fast, small, and dynamic window manager for X.

+## dwrik's build

 This is my build of dwm (6.3) from suckless.
-It contains the following patches applied:
+It includes the following patches:

+- xrdb - loads colors from Xresources (pywal compatible)
 - alpha - for transparency in status bar and border fix
-- fullgaps - for gaps in b/w clients and the desktop
+- fullgaps - for gaps in among the clients and also the desktop
-- xrdb - loads colors from Xresources (pywal compatible)
 - movestack - for changing client's position through the stack

 ## Keybindings